 There are seventeen references in the Old Testament to God’s “outstretched arm.”
-The Hebrew phrase besorah (“arm”) natiyah (“outstretched”) is most literally translated simply as “outstretched arm.”
+The Hebrew phrase besorah (related to the word for “arm”) natiyah (“outstretched”) is most literally translated simply as “outstretched arm.”
 Examining the phrases connected with God’s outstretched arm helps us understand that God’s outstretched arm is a reference to God’s sovereign involvement in the world attended by mighty displays of power.

 In each instance of the phrase God’s outstretched arm there is a connected or parallel synonymous phrase that helps further our understanding.
 The first instance appears in Exodus 6:6, as God explains to Moses that He will accomplish deliverance and redemption with “an outstretched arm” and with great judgments.
 Long after that redemption was accomplished, Moses reminds the people that God had led them out of Egypt with signs, wonders, war, a mighty hand, and an outstretched arm (Deuteronomy 4:34).
 Moses later repeats the parallel reference to God’s mighty hand and outstretched arm in Deuteronomy 5:15.
 Moses reminds God that the people of Israel are God’s people and that He had brought Israel out of Egypt “by your great power and your outstretched arm” (Deuteronomy 9:29).
 Moses challenges the people that they have experienced God’s greatness, His mighty hand, and His outstretched arm (Deuteronomy 11:2), and in his final reference to God’s outstretched arm, Moses reminisced that God had brought Israel out of Egypt with a mighty hand, an outstretched arm, terrors, and signs and wonders (Deuteronomy 26:8).